lunar-natalie/bullet-hell/README.md

 See the following instructions to install or uninstall the game after [building](#building).

-Installation and uninstallation to/from a system directory requires sufficient privelleges (requires `sudo`, and commands to be prefixed with `sudo`, on Linux/BSD/macOS).
+Installing and uninstalling to/from a system directory requires sufficient privileges (requires `sudo`, and commands to be prefixed with `sudo`, on Linux/BSD/macOS).

 ```shell
 cmake --install build
 ```

-### Uninstallation
+### Uninstall
 ```shell
 cmake --build build --target uninstall
 ```